Most of us are used to requesting treatment for our body only after getting an injury.

 The periodicity of the treatments is very variable and subjective.

-There is no regularity in treatments valid for all as it depends on many factors of daily life:
+There is no regularity in treatments valid for all as it depends on many factors of daily life such as:

 -Type of Job.